-- Development of competitive projects through production assistance,
+- Development of competitive projects through production assistance

-- Payment of submission fees, and
+- Payment of submission fees

-- Travel assistance to competitions.
+- Travel assistance to competitions

-To be considered for grant funding, the project must have originated through the initiative of an individual or a group of Elon University Communications students.
+To be considered for grant funding, the project must have originated through the initiative of an individual or a group of Elon University School of Communications students.
 Potential projects may include work created as part of a university-sponsored student media activity or a School of Communications organization, as an independent project, or as an assignment in a course.
 A faculty or staff mentor must approve all applications.